-By the 1990s, Cornerstone had outgrown its premises again, and found a secondary school near Wollaton Park to house its Sunday services.
+In the 1990s, Cornerstone had outgrown its Raleigh Street premises, and found a secondary school near Wollaton Park to house its Sunday services.
 Over the next 20 years the church continued to be blessed by contemporary and biblical worship, teaching and community life.
 Numerous International Workers were commissioned and sent to serve God in different countries of the world, whilst people from many nations came to Nottingham and Cornerstone to work, study or find refuge.
 To sustain and develop these many ministries, growing numbers of leaders and staff were appointed.

 In 2008, we experienced the Lord’s leading to prepare to leave the school premises, and find a location for our own facilities.
 The church gathered together for prayer, fasting, and seeking the Lord.
 The call to sacrificial giving rang throughout the church, and the Lord prompted our hearts to fresh levels of service and giving, raising £2.7 million to buy the site on Castle Boulevard, which then housed the MFI showroom and warehouse.
 Further giving has raised a total of £4.5 million, and we have a mortgage of £1.6 million.

 We moved into our new premises in September 2012, tremendously thankful for all the Lord’s generosity and blessings upon us so far.

 This move was followed in 2015 by the transition from Peter & Valerie's leadership to that of a new leadership team, led by John Russell.